Spu7Nix/spwn_docs/triggerlanguage/6libraries.md

 # Installing new libraries

-If you don't already, create a `libraries` folder in your main directory.
-Then drag the folder that contains the library into the `libraries` folder.
-Make sure to check that the library has a `lib.spwn` file in its root.
+All SPWN libraries are read from a folder named _libraries_.
+When loading a library, SPWN will look for the library in any folder named "libraries" in either the current working directory, or next to the executable.
+If you want to install a library, it's probably a good idea to create a local "libraries" folder in your project directory, so that you have don't have to navigate to the executable.
+When you have the folder with the library you want to install, you can drag that folder into the "libraries" folder you just created.
+(Make sure to check that the library has a `lib.spwn` file in its root.)

-Let's say I want to install a library named `mylib` and import it from my main file `main.spwn`, this is how the architecture would look like.
+Let's say I want to install a library named `mylib` and import it from my main file `main.spwn`.
+The folder structure may look something like this:

 ```
 working-directory/